 Earlier this week I met with the editorial and publicity team over at Portfolio (the publisher of 168 Hours).
 We have been working for a while at coming up with a title for the money book.
 I have been relieved to learn that a book can be mostly written without a title, but it is still generally nice to have one.
 It gives you a touch point to keep mentioning in differen… read more »

-In her blog recently, Kimberly Weisul noted a study that found that Europeans are happier when they work less and have more leisure, but Americans aren’t.
+In her blog recently, Kimberly Weisul noted a study that found that Europeans are happier when they work less and have more leisure, but Americans aren't.
 There are many reasons Americans may be happier working more — perhaps the returns are better here, or we associate more hours with success.
-Or we’re less enamored with leisure time.
-P… read more »
+Or we're less enamored with leisure time.
+People spend th… read more »

-(Note: I have a column in today’s USA Today on why women-owned businesses receive such a small percent of equity funding.
+(Note: I have a column in today's USA Today on why women-owned businesses receive such a small percent of equity funding.
 Is it because sexist VCs refuse to read business plans by women?
 Not so much… when women ask, they get funded at the same rate as men.
-The biggest problem — as with submitting op-eds or negotiating for raises, incidental… read more »
+The biggest problem — as with submitting op-eds or negotiating for raises, incidentally R… read more »

 I'm home with Sam (19 months) today, and we're having a fun time.
 There was a zoo trip and shopping -- I'll let you figure out which one of us chose which as our morning activity.
 There are many upsides to self-employment, and one of them is that I didn't have to ask anyone's permission to take today off.

 On the other hand, there are downsides, too.
 Because it'… read more »

-Over at BNET this week, I blogged about the phrase “work-life balance” and asked if it is a career-killing phrase.
-I can’t say I’m particularly fond of this set of words.
-Partly, that’s because of the meaning we often assign to it in a context of corporate programs: parents (usually women) wanting to work less.
+Over at BNET this week, I blogged about the phrase "work-life balance" and asked if it is a career-killing phrase.
+I can't say I'm particularly fond of this set of words.
+Partly, that's because of the meaning we often assign to it in a context of corporate programs: parents (usually women) wanting to work less.
 It conjures up part-time mommy tracks, which of co… read more »